 The American Crested Iris with Bobwhite Chick appeared in 1972 at $975.
 It is 7.5” hight and 10.5” wide.
-Its declared edition of 500 had already reduced to 400 by 1979, although its final closing year is unknown.
+Its declared edition of 500 was cut to 400 by 1979 and it was either completed or closed during the 1980s..
 One can classify this sculpture as both a “flower” and a “bird” study.
 This is another Lynn Klockner Brown design.
 The bird, Colinus virginianus, is variously called the Virginia quail, northern bobwhite, or bobwhite quail because of its distinctive whistling call.

 The colorful Autumn Dogwood with Chickadees was an issue of 500 in 1972 priced at $1100.
 It measures 8.75” high x 10” wide.
-It was still in production as of 1979 and probably closed in the early 1980s.
+It was still in production as of 1979 but was closed during the 1980s.
 The lively and inquistive Black-capped Chickadee has a British counterpart in the Coal Tit.
 (Designed by Lynn K. Brown.)

 The Golden Winged Warbler with Andromeda was a surprisingly small edition of only 200 in 1974.
 It is 10.5” h x 9.5” w and was initially priced at $1075 which stayed at that level until at least 1979.
-Closing year and final edition size/pricing is still being researched.
+This edition, too, ended in the 1980s.
 Although this is another of Lynn Brown’s wonderful designs, the decision was made to cast the andromeda (Pieris japonica) flower sprays from a mold instead of forming each bloom by hand as had been done in the other Cybis floral pieces.
 The result was not as well received by collectors as the previous studies of this type had been.

 1975 was the issue year for the Great Horned Owl ‘KoosKoosKoos’, a magnificent piece by Charles Oldham.
 Created in two separate colorway editions, the brown version was an issue of only 50, at $3250, which closed in 1979 at the same price.
 There were 150 of the white/albino version (seen in the Owls post) which ranged in price from $1950 to $2250 during the same timeframe.
 “Koos” is quite large at 20″ high including the base.